AlexParlam/Enhancing-Propaganda-Detection-with-Open-Source-Language-Models-A-Comparative-Study/README.md

 The results of the evaluations and inferences are stored in their respective directories:
 - `results_oob`: Results from out-of-the-box models.
-- `results_modelfile`: Results from models fine-tuned with specific training files.
+- `results_modelfile`: Results from models fine-tuned with modelfile (by ollama).
-- `results_inference`: Inference results from the fine-tuned models.
+- `results_inference`: Results from model with integrated LangChain technology and the all-MiniLM-L6-v2 embedding model.

 For any questions or inquiries, please contact Oleksandr Lytvyn